What is Insomnia?

-- Respiratory problems, which may occur with overuse or in people with pre-existing respiratory illness.
+- Respiratory problems (especially reducing how often or how deeply one breathes), which may occur with overuse or in people with pre-existing respiratory illness.

-- Worsening of depression, a common co-condition in many people with insomnia.
+- Worsening of depression, a common condition in many people with insomnia.

 - Residual daytime drowsiness, which is common with benzodiazepines.
 Long-acting benzodiazepines pose a higher risk than shorter-acting benzodiazepines.